 Annabelle finds a family of fairies in the cement and weeds, and they sing and dance for her when she gives them tea.

 At age twelve, grave robber Thomas Marsden discovers a boy who looks just like him in an unmarked grave and begins a journey of discovery as he learns of faeries trapped in London and their hope that he can return them to their realm.

-The Heroine: Tiffany Aching, incipient witch and cheese maker extraordinaire.
-Once saved world from Queen of the Elves.
-Is about to discover that battling evil monarchs is child’s play compared to mortal combat with a Hiver.
-At eleven years old, is boldest heroine ever to have confronted the Forces of Darkness while armed with a frying pan.
-The Threat: A Hiver, insidious disembodied presence drawn to powerful magic. highly dangerous, frequently lethal.
+The Heroine: Tiffany Aching, incipient witch and cheese maker extraordinaire, once saved world from Queen of the Elves, and is about to discover that battling evil monarchs is child’s play compared to mortal combat with a Hiver.
+At eleven years old, she is boldest heroine ever to have confronted the Forces of Darkness while armed with a frying pan.
+The Threat: A Hiver, insidious disembodied presence drawn to powerful magic.
+Highly dangerous, frequently lethal.
 Cannot be stopped with iron or fire.
 Its target: Tiffany Aching.